-To learn more about the WHEC fellowship, please email Lynn Levesque at WHEC@lifespan.org.
+To learn more about the SGEM fellowship, please email Wendy Wesley at SGEM@lifespan.org.

 Originally, the notion of “women’s health” was synonymous with issues relating to childbearing, breast health and menopause.
 This concept has evolved in

 the past decade to include more than reproductive issues.
 Women’s health now depends upon complex interactions between biology, behavior and the

 Sex- and gender-specific medicine is a relatively new science defined as the study of the differences in men and women and how they experience health and disease.

 “Sex” refers to biological differences between men and women such as chromosomes (XX or XY).
 “Gender” refers to the different roles and values men and

 women have in society.
 Every cell in the human body has a sex.
 Sex and gender are both critical variables that affect health and illness and are often

 integrated.
 The Institute of Medicine has drawn attention to the need for creating a sex and gender focus in medicine and has stated that utilizing a

 “gender lens” when caring for patients has the opportunity to change medical practice.